aimagelab/mvad-names-dataset/README.md

 <img src="./images/sample2.jpg" width="100%" />

-The dataset contains the annotations of the characters' visual appearances, in the form of tracks of face bounding boxes, and the associations with the characters' textual mentions, when available.
+The dataset contains the annotations of characters' visual appearances, in the form of tracks of face bounding boxes, and the associations with characters' textual mentions, when available.
 We detect and annotate the visual appearances of characters in each video clip of each movie through a semi-automatic approach.
 The released dataset contains more than 24k annotated video clips, including 63k visual tracks and 34k textual